ntu-pear/PEAR_scheduler/README.md

 # Installation

-## For any unix or other non-joke OS use the makefile
+## For any unix OS use the makefile

 `make build`